 The logistics of growing weed

-Knowing the advantages of home growing is one thing, but actually growing it is another that requires some planning.
+Knowing the advantages of home growing is one thing, but actually growing weed is another that requires some planning.

 To get started, one of the most important pieces of equipment is the tent you’ll use to house the operation.